 There is one big wrinkle to the voting this time around: this list of 42 isn’t locked.
 If your startup competes directly with someone on this list, and you think your startup is superior, file a startup challenge.
 Now, just because you file a challenge doesn’t mean I’ll set one up.
 If your startup is too old, still in stealth mode, hasn’t raised VC money, has a green management team, etc., I may not consider it a worthwhile challenge.

 If I do set up a challenge, the startup will have a chance to fight its way onto the list of nominees, and, perhaps, knock someone else off it in the process.
 Or maybe it’ll just convince me to expand the list.

 I’m going to leave the voting open for a week or so.
 To get updates, and to learn when the CIO.com story runs, be sure to sign up for Startup50 Updates.
-As a bonus, you’ll get a copy of the Mobile50 when you sign up.
+As a bonus, you’ll get a copy of my Mobile 50 report (Edit: the report now available is the updated Big Data 50 report) when you sign up.

 What they do: Provide data science solutions for Hadoop and Big Data.

 What I like: While there are a ton of Big Data tools entering the market, many companies still struggle to gain actionable insight from these mountains of data.